 In addition to the roles of IR93a in cool and dry sensing, it is very likely that this receptor defines additional sensory pathways.
 Our expression analysis has identified IR93a-positive cells that do not express IR21a or IR40a, such as non-DOCCs in the larval dorsal organ (Figure 1c).
 Moreover, the milder hygrosensory behavior phenotype of our protein null Ir40a mutants compared to Ir93a (or Ir25a) mutants hints that IR93a may have broader roles in this sensory modality than acting exclusively with IR40a.
-Finally, we suspect that the populations of IR93a-expressing neurons characterized in this study are themselves functionally heterogeneous.
-For example, IR40a/IR93a-expressing sacculus neurons appear to belong to two morphologically and physiologically distinct subpopulations: “arm” neurons respond preferentially to low humidity, while “column” neurons display preferential response to chemical stimuli (Silbering et al., 2016).
-The molecular and/or cellular basis for this heterogeneity is not yet known, but is reminiscent of the distinct subpopulations of IR64a-expressing neurons in sacculus chamber III (Ai et al., 2013; Ai et al., 2010).
+The populations of IR93a-expressing neurons characterized in this study are themselves heterogeneous.
+For example, IR40a/IR93a/IR25a-expressing sacculus neurons belong to two morphologically and physiologically distinct subpopulations.
+Arm neurons have contralateral projections (Silbering et al., 2011) and respond robustly to low humidity, while column neurons project unilaterally (Silbering et al., 2011) and respond more weakly to humidity, as well as displaying mild thermosensitivity (Enjin et al., 2016).
+IR40a-expressing neurons also respond to ammonia (Silbering et al., 2016).
+Given that these neurons are housed in apparently poreless sensilla (Shanbhag et al. 1995), we speculate that this chemical compound activates these cells indirectly, for example, through modification of the humidity of the air, or the temperature of the cuticular surface, within the sacculus.

-A key future challenge will be to determine the mechanism by which IRs sense thermal and humidity cues.
-As IR21a and IR40a may be specificity determinants, it will be of particular interest to determine the contribution (if any) of their Venus flytrap-like “ligand-binding” domain (which recognizes glutamate in iGluRs, and diverse organic molecules in chemosensory IRs).
-The requirement for IR93a (and IR25a) in these distinct sensory modalities also indicates that they might share common mechanisms of sensory detection.
+A key future challenge will be to determine the mechanisms by which IRs contribute to the sensation of thermal and humidity cues.
+We previously showed that ectopically-expressed IR21a can confer cool sensitivity to other IR-expressing neurons, consistent with IR21a acting as a sensory specificity determinant (Ni et al., 2016).
+It will be important to determine if IR40a functions in a similar capacity in dry sensing.
+The contribution (if any) of the Venus flytrap-like ligand-binding domains of these receptors is of particular interest.
+Although this domain recognizes glutamate in iGluRs, and diverse organic molecules in chemosensory IRs, it is conceivable that these domains mediate thermo- and hygrosensory detection in these receptors in a ligand-independent manner.
+For example, IR21a could transduce information via temperature-dependent conformational changes.
+The requirement for IR93a (and IR25a) in both thermosensation and hygrosensation also indicates that these modalities could share common mechanisms of sensory detection.
 For example, hygrosensation could involve a thermosensory component, based on evaporative cooling.
-Alternatively, both temperature and moisture detection could involve mechanosensation, based on swelling or shrinkage of sensory structures.
-Such mechanisms have been suggested to underlie hygrosensation in mammals and C. elegans (Filingeri, 2015; Russell et al., 2014), and may explain why hygrosensors in Drosophila are located in the morphologically highly-specialized sacculus.
-Further characterization of how IRs mediate temperature and moisture detection is currently hampered by our inability to reconstitute IR-based thermosensory or hygrosensory responses in heterologous expression systems through expression of the known combinations of IRs (G.B., L.N., A.F.S., R.B. and P.G., unpublished data).
-These observations imply the existence of additional molecules and/or specialized cellular structures that permit sensory detection of these ubiquitous and ever-changing environmental stimuli.
+Alternatively, both temperature and moisture detection could involve mechanosensation, based on swelling or shrinkage of sensory structures, as suggested in mammals and C. elegans (Filingeri, 2015; Russell et al., 2014).
+Further characterization of how IRs mediate temperature and moisture detection is currently limited by our inability to reconstitute IR-based thermosensory or hygrosensory responses in heterologous expression systems through expression of the known combinations of IRs (G.B., L.N., A.F.S., R.B. and P.G., unpublished data).
+IRs, like iGluRs, are thought to form heterotetrameric complexes (Abuin et al., 2011), raising the possibility that additional IR subunits are required.
+It is also conceivable that other types of accessory signaling molecules act with IRs, and/or that the cellular and cuticular specializations of the thermosensory and hygrosensory structures are critical to allow monitoring of these ubiquitous and ever-changing environmental stimuli.

 Material and Methods: